neondatabase/website/content/docs/guides/branch-restore.md

 ### Changes are made to ALL databases

 A reminder that in Neon's [object hierarchy](/docs/manage/overview), a branch can include any number of databases.
 Keep this in mind when restoring branches.
 For example, let's say you want to fix some corrupted content in a given database.
-If you restore your branch to an earlier point in time, the operation applies to _all_ databases on the branch, not just the one you are troubleshooting.
+If you restore your branch to an earlier point in time before the corruption occured, the operation applies to _all_ databases on the branch, not just the one you are troubleshooting.

 <code>//Can we give any opinionated recommendations on how to architect your branches and their databases to keep things in good order, letting you restore without risk of inadvertent issues?
 For example, you probably would not want to create a database per customer on a single branch.
 Instead, a branch per customer with a dedicated db.//</code>